-Have you ever accidentally shut down your computer or storage device (tablet, smartphone, pda) in the middle of something important?
+It’s 2023!
+Have you ever accidentally shut down your computer or storage device (tablet, smartphone, or PDA) in the middle of something important?
 You’re playing a game or writing a document.
 Did you save it in time?
 Maybe you were inputting figures into an Excel (.xls) worksheet and didn’t save in time.
 Data loss from a sudden electrical problem can be infuriating.
 While your PC may allow you to recover a document on occasion, in most cases, you will have lost your files.

 Damaged USB Drives and Hardware from Electrical Surges.

 If you’re to blame, at least you’ll know to take greater care next time.
 Put it down to experience.
 Perhaps keep your feet away from the power switches or USB drive ports!
 What if your device is struck by a power surge?
 These happen when lightning causes a massive boost in electrical power.
 Electrical bursts create too much energy for outlets and USB drives or other storage devices to handle.
 The flow of electricity to your device becomes interrupted.
 Also, electricity’s sent back into the system for other reasons.
 Certain plugs, sockets, and adapters feature surge protection.
 Not all power strips guarantee complete safety.

 At eProvided, as data recovery specialists, we see computers affected by power surges.
-Likewise, people worry about data on their tablets, microSD’s, smartphones and cellphones.
+Likewise, people worry about the data on their tablets, microSD’s, smartphones, and cellphones.
 Above all, they don’t expect their data to disappear forever.
-In some circumstances,’ hardware can become so damaged it affects the storage components.
+In some circumstances,’ hardware can become so damaged that it affects the storage components.
 Generally, your data should remain safe.
 But, did you save your data or photos regularly?
 The best advice, always have surge protection, and disconnect your computer or plugged-in storage devices during a lightning storm.
-Smartphones and cellphones can also be damaged while charging due to lighting strikes.
+Smartphones and cellphones can also be damaged while charging due to lightning strikes.

 Power Surge, Check for Lost Data, and Damaged Hard Drives.